emon-hossain7/Docs-of-JS-Libraries-Framework/JavaScript/README.md

 # JavaScript Using Method And Example

 ### what is javaScript?
-- JavaScript is a dynamic programming language that's used for web development, web applications, game development, and lots more.
+- JavaScript is high level, interpreted programming language used to make web pages more interactive.
+JavaScript is a dynamic programming language that's used for web development, web applications, game development, and lots more.
 JavaScript language is used both on the client-side and server-side allowing you to make web pages interactive.
 ### Why use JavaScript?
 - Where HTML and CSS are languages that give structure and style to web pages, JavaScript gives web pages interactive elements that engage a user.